pkschrank/group-project-2/README.md

 3. The last closing price is less than the Bollinger mid line.
 4. For training, the the next day's percent return must be greater than zero.
 When these conditions are false, the target variable is 0.

+## Next Steps

+The model clearly needs to improve the precision of the minority class.